RadiowezelZSZ/.github/profile/README.md

 #
-# $${\color{#6625cb}RadiowezelZSZ: \space \color{#ea8ff6} For \space Students, \space \color{#ea8ff6}By \space Students}$$
+# $${\color{#6625cb}SoundWave: \space \color{#ea8ff6} For \space Students, \space \color{#ea8ff6}By \space Students}$$

-Welcome to RadiowezelZSZ, where we're revolutionizing how music brings your school community together!
+Welcome to SoundWave, where we're revolutionizing how music brings your school community together!
 We believe that great moments at school deserve a great soundtrack, and who better to create that soundtrack than the students themselves?

 ## 💫 Our Vision
 Remember those moments between classes when the hallways come alive with energy?
 We wanted to make those moments even more special by letting students become their own DJs.
-RadiowezelZSZ isn't just another music app – it's a platform that gives students a voice in creating their school's atmosphere.
+SoundWave isn't just another music app – it's a platform that gives students a voice in creating their school's atmosphere.

 ### 🎧 For Students, By Students
 - Create your school's unique atmosphere through music